rmind/ringbuf/README.md

   `ringbuf_produce` function must be called to indicate that.

 * `void ringbuf_produce(ringbuf_t *rbuf)`
-  * Indicate the acquired range in the buffer is produced and is ready to be consumed.
+  * Indicate that the acquired range in the buffer is produced and is ready to be consumed.

 * `size_t ringbuf_consume(ringbuf_t *rbuf, size_t *offset)`